hanielbaez/docs-1/libraries/hash/README.md

 # HASH

-There are a number of functions that are accessible through the built-in `hash_stdlib` .
+There are a number of functions that are accessible through the built-in `hstd` .
 These are specifically designed to make frequent operations in HASH more streamlined.
 These libraries will be growing as we explore new ways to make it easier for you to build models in HASH.

 Currently, we have functions implemented in the following categories: